allie-m/clog-explorations/clog-writeup.md

 Also, since this algorithm evaluates expressions of the form `(axy + bx + cy + d)/(exy + fx + gy + h)`, division is no more expensive than addition, and what might otherwise be multiple distinct arithmetic operations can be bundled together.

-There exist algorithms for sqrt ([TODO gosper]()), log/exp (first attested [here](https://mathr.co.uk/web/continued-logarithm.html#Logarithm)), along with all the trig stuff you could possibly want that are approximately as taxing as arithmetic.
+There exist algorithms for sqrt ([Gosper](https://www.tweedledum.com/rwg/cfup.htm); line 1101 for cfracs, line 2486 for clogs) and log/exp (first attested [here in this random Haskell package](https://mathr.co.uk/web/continued-logarithm.html#Logarithm)), along with all the trig stuff you could possibly want, all approximately as taxing as regular arithmetic.

 Continued logarithms, like continued fractions, are capable of representing all exact rationals with a number of bits scaling with the complexity of the number.
 No `0.1 + 0.2 = 0.30000000000000004`.
 That's all well and good, but what does "scaling with the complexity of the number" mean, exactly?